 Road Conditions

-Similar to all other Mount Rainier roads, driving on a cliff on a foggy night isn’t appealing, but I would argue that Sunrise has the potential to be more dangerous than the roads to Paradise as snow/ice tends to stick around longer at the higher elevation Sunrise Road.
+Similar to all other Mount Rainier roads, driving on a cliff on a foggy night isn’t appealing, but I would argue that Sunrise has the potential to be more dangerous than the roads to Paradise as snow/ice tends to stick around longer at the higher elevation of Sunrise Road.

 Nearby Towns